centreon/centreon-documentation/cloud/monitoring/anomaly-detection.md

 ### Step 4: Activate the notification process

 Notifications on Anomaly Detection services are configured in the same way as [notifications for regular services](../alerts-notifications/notif-configuration.md).
-The notification options in the **Anomaly Detection** form are not functional.
+The notification options in the **Anomaly Detection** form are currently inactive.

 ## Use the creation wizard